cap-js/docs/guides/databases.md

 #### Date and Time Functions

 - `year(x)`, `month(x)`, `day(x)`, `hour(x)`, `minute(x)`, `second(x)`
-  Extracts specific parts of a datetime value for a given `cds.DateTime`, `cds.Date`, or `cds.Time`.
+  Extracts and returns specific date / time parts as integer value from a given `cds.DateTime`, `cds.Date`, or `cds.Time`.

 - `time(x)`, `date(x)`
-  Returns a string representing the time or date from a given `cds.DateTime`, `cds.Date`, or `cds.Time`.
+  Extracts and returns a time or date from a given `cds.DateTime`, `cds.Date`, or `cds.Time`.

 - `fractionalseconds(x)`
   Returns a `Decimal` representing the fractional seconds for a given `cds.Timestamp`.